uche-inyama/digital_twin/README.md

 #### 5. Enabling checkboxes in the main

+Inside the DigitalTwin project on AnyLogic, on the left side of the window, click on main, then click on Manufacturer, Distributor, and Retailer - instances of the supplyNode.
+On the right side of the window.
+A properties panel will open, and you will see the parameters defined as column headings in the table below.
+Check the boxes accordingly using the table below.

 | Condition        | Agent Enabled | Info Sharing | LLM | RL | HITL |
 |------------------|--------------|--------------|-----|----|------|
 | A0 Baseline      | ❌ | ❌ | ❌ | ❌ | ❌ |